qwasium/ugoku-kun/docs/task_csv.rst

 Headers
 -------

-.. table:: Task CSV Format
+The csv file must have the following headers or it will raise an error.:

 +-----------+--------------+-----------------------+-----------+-----------+-----------+
 | task_id   | wait_time    | target                | action    | param     | payload   |
 +===========+==============+=======================+===========+===========+===========+
 | unique ID | time to wait | reference device json | see below | see below | see below |
 +-----------+--------------+-----------------------+-----------+-----------+-----------+

-The csv file must have the following headers or it will raise an error.:

 * ``task_id`` (str): Set a unique ID for each task.
 Any Duplicate task_id will raise an error.
 * ``wait_time`` (float): Time to wait from the previous task in seconds.